Ginger Chai Recipe (Adrak wali Chai) – Bold, Warming & Ready in 10 Minutes

 You can increase the amount of ginger if you like a stronger ginger flavor.
 You can also add ยฝ teaspoon of dried ginger powder.

 You can also add a pod of crushed cardamom, 1-2 crushed cloves, and ยผ teaspoon of nutmeg powder to your adrak chai recipe to elevate the taste.
-Adding these spices is also great when you have a cold.
-You can also add a little tulsi and turmeric powder if making this tea when you have a cold.
+You can also add a little tulsi and turmeric powder when making this tea.

 You can add more milk to the ginger milk tea recipe if you like a milkier tea.
 I like my tea very strong and less milky; hence, I always use less milk in my recipe.